Martchus/syncthingtray/README.md

 Just add `--webui` to the `syncthingtray` arguments to trigger the web UI.
 Syncthing Tray ensures that no second instance will be spawned if it is already running and just trigger the web UI.

-## Use of systemd
-Use of systemd can be explicitely enabled/disabled by adding `-DSYSTEMD_SUPPORT=ON/OFF` to the CMake arguments.
-There will be no hard dependency to systemd in any case.

-With systemd support the tray can start and stop the systemd unit of Syncthing.
-It can also take the unit status into account when connecting to the local instance.
-So connection attempts can be prevented when Syncthing isn't running anyways.
-However, those features are optional.
-To use them they must be enabled in the settings dialog first.

-Syncthing Tray assumes by default that the systemd unit is a [user unit](https://wiki.archlinux.org/index.php/Systemd/User).
-If you are using a system-wide unit you need to enable the "System unit" checkbox in the settings.
-Note that starting and stopping the system-wide Syncthing unit requires authorization (systemd can ask though PolicyKit).

 ## Download
 ### Source